-Incomes related to household as a whole were collected at the household level: social benefits targeted at households, rental income and value of goods produced directly by the household through either a private or a professional activity (e.g. own production of food from farming).
+Incomes related to household as a whole were collected at the household level.
+There were social benefits targeted at households, rental income and value of goods produced directly by the household through either private or professional activities.

-Incomes collected at individual level: income from employment (main job, secondary jobs), sickness benefits, old-age benefits, unemployment benefits, social benefits attributable at individual level (such as parental leave benefit or disability benefits) and other incomes (capital income, sales of property, insurance claims).
+Incomes collected at individual level: income from employment (main job, secondary jobs) incl. other income related to them (remunerations, shares, bonuses), income from contracts, income from self-employment, sickness benefits, old-age benefits, unemployment benefits, social benefits attributable at individual level (such as parental benefit or disability benefits) and other incomes (capital income, insurance claims).

-Income from employment (both main job and possible secondary jobs) was collected both either gross of tax and social insurance or net, incomes from non-employment contracted work only gross.
+Income from employment (both main job and possible secondary jobs) was collected both either gross of tax and social insurance or net, incomes from contracts only gross.
 Self-employed persons could choose from several ways to record the result of their enterprise.
-They could state the gross profit/loss according to their tax declaration, they could give the sum, which served as the yearly basis for calculating their monthly health and social security contributions or could make their own estimate of their gross or net profit/loss.
+They could state the gross profit/loss according to their tax declaration, they could give the sum which served as the yearly basis for calculating their monthly health and social security contributions or could make their own estimate of their gross or net profit/loss.
 Family members co-operating in private enterprise run by another member of the family stated only proportionate part of the income from the business.

 Rental income was collected either gross or net, based on what information respondents were able to provide.
 All other kinds of income were collected net and subsequently appropriate rules of the tax system were applied to estimate the gross amounts.
 In addition, the information was collected on claimed tax deductibles to enable calculation of taxes and social insurance contributions.
-Sum of individual net incomes then forms the main national indicator - net monetary income of the household.
+Sum of individual net incomes then forms the main national indicator - net money income of the household.

-Besides this national indicator of household income, it was necessary to construct internationally comparable household income indicator, which is based on Eurostat methodology for EU-SILC surveys.
+Besides this national indicator of household income, it was necessary to construct an internationally comparable household income indicator, which is based on Eurostat methodology for EU-SILC surveys.
 This indicator is called disposable household income.
-The difference between these two definitions of the household income is in inclusion/exclusion of certain components of income (received lump sum and irregular interhousehold transfers, non-cash employment income, income from life insurance, regular taxes on wealth).
+The difference between these two definitions of the household income is in inclusion/exclusion of certain components of income (received lump sum and irregular interhousehold transfers, non-cash employment income, regular taxes on wealth).

-Household income in kind consists of consumption of food, products and services originating from the household's own productive activity and of perquisites provided by employers (company car and company-paid or co-financed meals).
+Household income in kind consists of consumption of food, products and services originating from the household's own production activity (for example food or domestic animals from own farm, value of food from own restaurant, value of timber from own forest) and of perquisites provided by employers (company car, company-paid or co-financed meals and other non-cash paid services).
 The CZK value of own-production in kinds was calculated from reported amounts using the average price of the given commodity.
 The amount of CZK 3000 was added to income in kind of an employee for each month of using a company car.
 The financial contribution of the employer to the employee's meals was calculated using the number of meals, their actual price and the subsidized price that the employee paid for them.
 Because these contributions form an important part of employees' income, they are tabulated under a separate heading (Tab.
 1a).